Code Geass: International licensing

 Both seasons of Code Geass have been licensed for release in the United States by Bandai Entertainment, and the first season began airing on Cartoon Network's Adult Swim programming block in the U.S. on April 27, 2008; the second began airing on November 2, immediately following the first season.
 The series finale premiered on June 7, 2009, ending the second season and the rest of the story.
 On April 23, 2010, Adult Swim's broadcast rights to the series expired.

 Following the closure of Bandai Entertainment in 2012, Sunrise announced at their official panel during Otakon 2013 that Funimation had licensed both seasons of Code Geass and, in addition, licensed Akito the Exiled, along with a handful of other former Bandai Entertainment titles.

 In Australia and New Zealand, the series is sub-licensed to Madman Entertainment by Bandai Entertainment USA and began airing on Australian channel ABC2 on January 19, 2009.
 As of 2018, it is available on Australian Netflix.

 In the Philippines, the first season of Code Geass premiered on November 10, 2008, weekday nights at 7:30 p.m.
 PST, and ended on December 15, 2008, through TV5, while season 2 premiered on May 4, 2009, and ended on June 5, 2009, weekday nights at 6:00 p.m.
 PST, with a weekend afternoon recap of the week's episodes also on TV5.
 Despite the poor ratings it attained due to competition with local TV newscasts and prime-time soap operas, the series was able to attain a huge following and became one of the most talked-about anime series in the country during its run.
 Code Geass had its Philippine cable premiere on July 27, 2010 through Hero TV.

 In Italy, the first season aired from September 23, 2009, to February 25, 2010 on Rai 4, while season 2 was broadcast on Rai 4 from March 4, 2010 to August 12, 2010; both seasons were broadcast at about 11:10 p.m..

-Sunrise announced at its Anime Boston panel on Friday that Funimation had licensed the remake film trilogy.
+Sunrise announced at its official panel at Anime Boston 2018 that Funimation had licensed the recap film trilogy.

 Funimation announced that they had licensed the Code Geass Lelouch of the Re;surrection film for its North American theatrical release in May 2019.